zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-configuring-an-azure-project.md

 <properties
-   pageTitle="Visual Studio에서 Azure 클라우드 서비스 프로젝트 구성 | Microsoft Azure" description="프로젝트의 요구 사항에 따라 Visual Studio에서 Azure 클라우드 서비스 프로젝트를 구성하는 방법을 알아보세요." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure an Azure Cloud Service Project with Visual Studio | Microsoft Azure" description="Learn how to configure an Azure cloud service project in Visual Studio, depending on your requirements for that project." services="visual-studio-online" documentationCenter="na" authors="TomArcher"